no10ds/terraform-aws-core-modules/README.md

-# DEPRECATED - these are now in the rapid-infrastructure/modules/aws_core
+# DEPRECATED - these are now in rapid-infrastructure/modules/aws_core

 # AWS Core Modules